Psoriasis Treatment

 • Lower Back

-Doctors think that psoriasis is caused by a problem with the immune system.
-For some reason, a faulty signal in the immune system tells the skin to shed cells too quickly.
-The dead cells build up into the characteristic silvery scales.
+The patches may itch or hurt, especially if they are scratched.
+Doctors believe that psoriasis is caused by a problem with the immune system.
+For some reason, a faulty signal in the immune system tells the skin to shed its cells too quickly.
+As a result, the dead cells build up into the silvery scales characteristic of psoriasis.
 The skin underneath is usually inflamed and appears pink or red.

 Types of Treatment